395th Infantry Regiment (United States): Deployment to the front

 The battalion dug in, its purpose to hold the line so that other units could attack key dams across the Roer River.
-In early December, the front was unusually calm and the weather was bone-chilling cold.
+In early December, the front was unusually calm, and the weather was bone-chilling cold.
 The 99th held lines stretching from Monschau, Germany to Losheimergraben, Belgium, totaling 35 km.
-The 393rd, 394th, and 395th Regiments were put on line, each unit protecting approximately 11 km of front, roughly equivalent to one front-line infantry man every 91 m.
+The 393rd, 394th, and 395th Regiments were put online, each unit protecting approximately 11 km of front, roughly equivalent to one front-line infantry man every 91 m.
 Butler held a single platoon of 40 men from Company L in reserve.
 In the event of an emergency, the battalion headquarters and company administrative personnel, including clerks and motor-pool staff, were to join the platoon, creating a small reserve force of about 100 men.

 Around Höfen, which the 395th defended, the ground was marked with open hills.
 On the east lay a section of the Monschau Forest.
 Just south of Höfen, the lines of the 99th entered this forest, ran through a long belt of timber to the boundary between the V and VIII Corps at the Losheim Gap.
 The thick forest was tangled with rocky gorges, little streams, and sharp hills.

 The area around Höfen and Monschau were critical because of the road network that lay behind them.
 During the battle to come, if the Germans succeeded in taking Höfen, their ranks would be swelled rapidly, and the 99th and 2nd Infantry Divisions would be outflanked and could be attacked from the rear.
 For their part, the German army was planning a seven-day campaign to seize Antwerp.

 To the north of Höfen lay a paved main road that led through the Monschau Forest, at whose eastern edge it forked.
 A second road ran parallel to the division center and right wing, leaving the Höfen road at the small hamlet of Wahlerscheid, and continued south through two very small villages, the twin towns of Rocherath and Krinkelt.
 It then intersected a main east–west road at Bullingen.
 This was the road network the Germans needed to meet their objectives.
 If the Germans penetrated Höfen, the U.S. soldiers would have to withdraw several miles to the next defensible position.